Roberta Gropper: Communist activism

-In 1924 she became treasurer and in 1925 leader of the women's section of the party regional leadership team (Berzirksleitung) for the Württemberg party, based in Stuttgart.
-It was here that she got to know the editor in chief of the "Workers' Newspaper" ("Arbeiterzeitung"), Paul Langner, whom she later married.
+In 1924 she became treasurer and in 1925 leader of the women's section of the party regional leadership team (Bezirksleitung) for the Württemberg party, based in Stuttgart.
+It was here that she got to know the editor in chief of the "Workers' Newspaper" (Arbeiterzeitung), Paul Langner, whom she later married.
 In 1927 she attended, as a Württemberg delegate, the Eleventh Party Congress, held that year in Essen.
 At the end of 1927, with her husband, she moved to Mannheim, joining the party's regional leadership team for the Rhenish Palatinate.
 She worked as leader of the women's section and as a typist.
 The two of them then moved again, in Autumn 1928, to Gleiwitz in the Upper Silesia region, where they undertook equivalent party responsibilities.
 In June 1929 she moved to Berlin, working as a typist in the large permanent Soviet Trade Delegation and in the Information Department of the German Communist Party.
 In the summer of 1930 she became head of the women's section for the regional leadership team in Berlin-Brandenburg, after which she headed up the Women's Section of the Party Central Committee till June 1932.
 The period was one of continuing factionalism within the German Communist Party, which directly mirrored the power struggle that had been unfolding in Moscow during which Stalin was able to remove opponents from positions of influence.
 In Berlin Gropper was released from her party duties because she was a member of the Neumann-Remmele faction, which had opposed the pro-Stalin elements in the party.
 She continued to work as an instructor for the Party Central Committee, however.

 Along with her party work, between 1930 and July 1932 she represented her Berlin electoral district in the Reichstag (national legislature).
 The political backdrop changed dramatically in January 1933 when the Nazis took power and converted Germany into a one-party dictatorship.
 Political activity (except in support of the Nazi party) became illegal.
 Her husband was arrested on 1 March 1933, and spent the next year or so in "protective custody".
 Roberta Gropper continued to work, now illegally, for the Communist Party in Germany till May 1934, when she emigrated to Paris, using the cover name "Paula Brenner".
 By February 1935, travelling via Stockholm and Copenhagen, she had reached the Soviet Union, joining her husband who had been there since August 1934.